Julia0270/Julia0270.github.io/projects/project-1.md

 Request the product list from the Product Manager.

-The Product Manager provides an Excel file containing the following columns:
+The Manager provides an XLSX file containing the following columns:

 - **SKU**
 - **Category**